mindspore-ai/docs/install/mindspore_cpu_install_pip_en.md

     To install Python 3.9, just replace `3.7` with `3.9` in the command.

-You can check the Python version with the following command.
+Run the following command to check the Python version.

 ```bash
 python --version
 ```

-### Install GCC/gmp
+### Installing GCC and gmp

-You may install GCC and gmp by the following commands.
+Run the following commands to install GCC and gmp.

 ```bash
 sudo apt-get install gcc-7 libgmp-dev -y